nickwalton/VehicleDetectionAndTracking/README.md

 [image12]: ./pipeline_images/example_output2.jpg
 [video1]: ./project_video.mp4

-Here I use traditional computer vision techniques to extract features from an image, train a classifer and detect vehicles in an image.
+Here I use traditional computer vision techniques to extract features from an image, train a classifer and detect vehicles in a video stream using a sliding window approach.
 The code for this project is contained in the IPython notebook VehicleTracking.ipynb.

 ### 1. Training Data